EErikas/data_mining_ex3/README.md

 ### Personal IDs
 The personal code consists of 11 digits, for example: 33309240064:

-* the first shows the centenary of birth and the gender of the person
+* **The first** shows the centenary of birth and the gender of the person
   + 1 - 19th century male, 2 - 19th century female,
   + 3 - 20th century male, 4 - 20th century female,
   + 5 - 21st century male, 6 - 21st century female;
-* the next six are the last two digits of the person's year of birth, month (two digits), day (two digits)\
+* **The next six** are the last two digits of the person's year of birth, month (two digits), day (two digits)\
-  Note: there is a rare exeception for elderly people who cannot remember the month or day of their birthdate, in such case the month or day numbers are replaced by 0s.
-In the site such cases show NA instead of the 0s.;
+  **Note:** there is a rare exeception for elderly people who cannot remember the month or day of their birthdate, in such case the month or day numbers are replaced by 0s.
+In the site such cases show NA instead of the 0s;
-* the next three digits are the number of those born on that day;
+* **The next three** digits are the number of those born on that day;
-* the last one is a check digit derived from other digits according to the following rules:
+* **The last one** is a check digit derived from other digits according to the following rules:

   + If the personal code is written ABCDEFGHIJK:\
     S = A * 1 + B * 2 + C * 3 + D * 4 + E * 5 + F * 6 + G * 7 + H * 8 + I * 9 + J * 1